During Spring Semester 2020, ISS staff is working remotely and will be available during virtual advising hours or by appointment via Zoom or phone.

 On Monday, Tuesday, Thursday, and Friday, advisors are available for advising hours:

 - Virtual advising will be available from 11 am to 3 pm, EST. If you have a question or concern that you need to address during that time frame, reach out to an advisor through the chatbox.
 The chatbox will be available on our website and you will see it pop up here only during this block of time.
 Please keep in mind that the advisor may be assisting multiple students, so we do appreciate your patience!

-During walk-in hours an ISS staff member will be available to help you with a variety of "quick" questions or tasks such as:
+During advising hours, an ISS staff member is available to help with a variety of "quick" questions or tasks such as:

 Some examples of when an appointment would be required are discussing: